zowe/docs-site/docs/user-guide/mvd-configuration.md

 For example, to issue a POST request to the dataservice endpoint documented above, users must have READ access to the following profile:

 `ZLUX.DEFAULT.SVC.ORG_ZOWE_FOO.BAZ.POST.USERS.FRED`

+For configuration endpoint profiles use the service code CFG.
+For core endpoints use COR.
+For service endpoints use SVC.

 ### Creating generic authorization profiles
 Some endpoints can generate an unlimited number of URIs.
 For example, an endpoint that performs a DELETE action on any file would generate a different URI for each file, and users can create an unlimited number of files.
 To apply RBAC to this type of endpoint you must create a generic profile, for example: